12 common questions when you start ReactJS

 6. What is babel library?

 Babel is a library that compiles your ES6 source code to normal JS code.
 When you are starting react, usually most tutorials are with ES6.
-All browsers do not support the ES6, that’s why you cannot run ES6 syntax on older browsers.
+Not all browsers support ES6, that is why you cannot run ES6 syntax on older browsers.

 7. What is redux?